browserify/browserify-handbook/readme.markdown

 ## avoiding ../../../../../../..

-Not everything in an application properly belongs on the public npm and the overhead of setting up a private npm repo is still rather large.
+Not everything in an application properly belongs on the public npm and the overhead of setting up a private npm or git repo is still rather large in many cases.
+Here are some approaches for avoiding the `../../../../../../../` relative paths problem.

 ### node_modules